Enumerating Polytropes: Introduction

-\textbf{Organizations.} For self-containment, Section \ref{sec:background} reviews the basics of Gr\"{o}bner bases and integer programming.
-Section \ref{sec:shortest.path} defines polytropes and their types via the shortest paths program.
-Section \ref{sec:mono} contains our main result, Theorem \ref{thm:main}.
-Section \ref{sec:homo} shows how tropical eigenvalue and eigenspace naturally arise from ideal homogenization.
-Section~\ref{sec:algorithm} presents an algorithm for enumerating full-dimensional polytropes in any dimension, as well as computation results for $\mathbb{TP}^3$ and $\mathbb{TP}^4$.
+\textbf{Organizations.} For self-containment, Section \ref{sec:background} reviews the basics of Gr\"{o}bner bases and integer programming, and the three integer programs central to this paper.
+Section \ref{sec:tropical.polytope} revisits the result of Develin and Sturmfels \cite{mikebernd} on types of tropical polytopes using Gr\"obner bases.
+We use this view in Section \ref{sec:polytropes} to derive Theorem \ref{thm:ds.analogue}, the analogue of Develin and Sturmfels main results for polytropes.
+Section \ref{sec:main} contains our main result, Theorem \ref{thm:S} and \ref{thm:main}, on the structure of the polytrope complex.
+Section~\ref{sec:algorithm} presents algorithms for enumerating full-dimensional polytropes, as well as computation results for $\mathbb{TP}^3$ and $\mathbb{TP}^4$.
 We conclude with discussions and open problems.